juliensimon/gradio-mcp-server-builder/docs/getting-started/quickstart.md

 #### What is smolagents?

 `smolagents` is a lightweight library for creating intelligent agents that can interact with MCP servers.
 It provides a simple, intuitive interface for connecting to MCP servers, discovering available tools, and executing function calls.
-The generated client uses smolagents to create an intelligent agent that can:

-- Connect to your MCP server automatically
-- Discover all available tools and their capabilities
-- Understand natural language requests and map them to appropriate tools
-- Execute function calls with proper parameter handling
-- Provide conversational responses with results
-- Handle complex multi-step interactions
+The generated client uses smolagents to create an intelligent agent that can connect to your MCP server automatically and discover all available tools and their capabilities.
+It understands natural language requests and maps them to appropriate tools, executes function calls with proper parameter handling, and provides conversational responses with results.
+The agent can handle complex multi-step interactions, making it feel like you're chatting with an intelligent assistant rather than using a traditional API.

 For a detailed explanation of how the agent client works, see the [Agent Client Guide](../user-guide/agent-client.md).